brianc020801/INFO-330_Homework-4-5/README.md

 *(He always looks like this, but seriously, he has a serious problem right now.)*

-Not knowing where else to turn, he placed a call to everybody's favorite Pokemon Master, Ash Ketchum.
+He placed a call to everybody's favorite Pokemon Master, Ash Ketchum.
 "Ash!
 I have a problem!"

+![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRH05YoDkoBGN_gS9ByNYon8rCg6kOH9gABXQ&usqp=CAU)

 Ash was, of course, concerned.
 "What is it, Professor?"

-![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRH05YoDkoBGN_gS9ByNYon8rCg6kOH9gABXQ&usqp=CAU)

 "Some of my college interns were practicing Pokemon battles in the server room, and the master Pokedex was deleted!"